 What about getting dressed?
 I hope you remembered that one.

 Call me crazy but I schedule my life around food.
 I think about lunch after the first bite of breakfast.
-All I can think about during sumo squats in Barre3 is what my dinner plate will look like.
+All I can think about during sumo squats at the gym is what my dinner plate will look like.
 Hi, I’m Hummus, and I’m wholeheartedly obsessed with eating.

 I’d forget pants before I’d forget to eat breakfast. #priorities

 For all the confused souls who let breakfast slip their mind, this recipe was made for you.
 They’re essentially pre-portioned, lightly sweetened baked oatmeal cups that you can grab for an easy peasy breakfast on-the-go.
 You just have to remember to make them.
 Can you do that for me?